couturecraigj/prosperent.js/README.md

 ## Purpose
 It is always nice to try and monetize what you have done and people love personalized suggestions.
 This is a module to assist with connecting up to _Prosperent_ to get their data back and presenting it to your end users.

+## Dependencies
+this is only dependent on `axios` and because of that promises.
+I have used a `core-js` polyfill to make sure that Promises are created in environments that are missing them.
+Because of the lack of dependencies this should work both in the browser and on `Node.js` though it is not attached to window so you will have to import it and attach it to a global object if you want it available in all contexts.

 ## API

 ### Simple Usage